 If you eat too much, too soon before your run could be another trigger for stitches.
 Try to avoid eating a heavy meal 1-2 hours before your run, as this can activate your GI system - resulting in less oxygen to your diaphragm.
 And if your diaphragm is getting less oxygen than it needs while you’re trying to push it hard on a run, you may end up with a stitch.

-Starting too hard = stitches
+Going out too hard = stitches

 Sprinting from the off may lead to side pains, as you haven’t given your body enough time to adjust.
-Take it easy for the first mile or so on your run to let your body settle into it, before you start to push the pace.
+Take it easy for the first kilometer or so on your run to let your body settle into it, before you start to push the pace.

 Not breathing properly